 Some of my stress comes from battling an eating disorder for seven years.
 I am now hyper aware of diet culture and how commonly diets lead to disordered eating; more than 70 million people worldwide struggle.

-Unfortunately, parents unknowingly reinforce the diet narrative by talking about their cleanses, losing weight, clean eating or talking negatively about their own body.
+Unfortunately, parents unknowingly reinforce the diet narrative by talking about their cleanses, losing weight, clean eating, freaking out about the word ‘fat’, or talking negatively about their own body.

 Some of my stress comes from the fact that my kids don’t eat the food I prepare.
 I end up preparing three different meals!

 Some of my stress is that my kids hear body shaming language from friends at school.
 YIKES.